nickwave/chaatt/README.md

 ### Javascript, CSS libraries:

-* [bootstrap] - popular framework for developing responsive, mobile first projects on the web.
+* [Bootstrap] - popular framework for developing responsive, mobile first projects on the web.
-* [jquery] - library, that makes things like HTML document traversal and manipulation, event handling, animation.
+* [jQuery] - library, that makes things like HTML document traversal and manipulation, event handling, animation.
-* [socketio] - gives access to low latency bi-directional communications between the clients and the server.
+* [Socket.IO] - gives access to low latency bi-directional communications between the clients and the server.
-* [momentjs] - for parsing, manipulating and displaying dates and times.
+* [Moment.js] - for parsing, manipulating and displaying dates and times.

 ### Preparing and launching
 (Warning :warning: Only **HTTP** works fine)